Skip to main content

 Using custom data for session merging

 Cross-device experimentation allows you to combine a visitor's history across each of their devices (history reconciliation).
-One of the powerful features that history reconciliation provides is the ability to merge different visitors sessions into one.
+History reconciliation allows you to merge different visitor sessions into one.
 To reconcile visit history, you can use CustomData to provide a unique identifier for the visitor.
+For more information, see our dedicated documentation.

-Sessions with the same identifier will always see the same experiment variation and will be displayed as a single visitor in the Visitor view of your experiment's result pages.
+Sessions with the same identifier will always be shown the same variation in an experiment.
+In the Visitor view of your experiment's results pages, these sessions will appear as a single visitor.

 The SDK configuration ensures that associated sessions always see the same variation of the experiment.
+However, there are some limitations regarding cross-device variation allocation.
+We've outlined these limitations here.

 Afterwards, you can use the SDK normally.
 The following methods that may be helpful in the context of session merging: